Automatic Detection of Aedes aegypti Breeding Grounds Based on Deep Networks with Spatio-Temporal Consistency: Abstract

 \section{Abstract}

-Every year, the \textit{Aedes aegypti} mosquito infects thousands of people with diseases such as dengue, zika, chikungunya, and urban yellow fever.
-The main form to combat these diseases is to avoid the transmitter reproduction by searching and eliminating the potential mosquito breeding grounds.
-In this work, we introduce a comprehensive database of aerial videos recorded with a drone, where all objects of interest are identified by their respective bounding boxes, and describe an object detection system based on deep neural networks.
-We track the objects by employing phase correlation to obtain the spatial alignment between them along the video frames.
-By doing so, we are capable of registering the detected objects, minimizing false positives and correcting most false negatives.
-Using the ResNet-101-FPN as a backbone, it is possible to obtain 0.78 in terms of \textit{F1-score} on the proposed dataset.
+Every year, the \textit{Aedes aegypti} mosquito infects millions of people with diseases such as dengue, zika, chikungunya, and urban yellow fever.
+The main form to combat these diseases is to avoid mosquito reproduction by searching for and eliminating the potential mosquito breeding grounds.
+In this work, we introduce a comprehensive dataset of aerial videos, acquired with an unmanned aerial vehicle, containing possible mosquito breeding sites.
+All frames of the video dataset were manually annotated with bounding boxes identifying all objects of interest.
+This dataset was employed to develop an automatic detection system of such objects based on deep convolutional networks.
+We propose the exploitation of the temporal information contained in the videos by the incorporation, in the object detection pipeline, of a spatio-temporal consistency module that can register the detected objects, minimizing most false-positive and false-negative occurrences.
+Also, we experimentally show that using videos is more beneficial than only composing a mosaic using the frames.
+Using the ResNet-50-FPN as a backbone, we achieve F$_1$-scores of 0.65 and 0.77 on the object-level detection of `tires' and `water tanks', respectively, illustrating the system capabilities to properly locate potential mosquito breeding objects.